-provide Assessment Only (AO) routes for both Primary Education and Secondary Education Qualified Teacher Status (QTS).
-The route is aimed at experienced practitioners, for example, Higher
+provide Assessment Only (AO) routes for both Primary Education and Secondary Education candidates leading to Qualified Teacher Status (QTS).
+The route is aimed at experienced practitioners

-Leeds Trinity verifiers will visit you three times during the 12 weeks:
+Leeds Trinity verifiers will visit you two times during the 12 weeks:

 Before you start

 Following the submission of an application form, candidates who appear to meet the entry criteria will be invited to a Suitability to Teach Interview to provide documentary evidence of meeting the Teachers' Standards from a range of settings.